 - My God is So Big Song

 - Creation Song

 - Refer to the Song Page on this website for more options.

 Learning Activities and Crafts:

 - Read about another way Israelites remembered the Lord (Numbers 15:37-41) and make tassels.

-- Craft: Make a place mat by writing the memory verse on a large paper and decorating it.
+- Make a placemat by writing the memory verse on a large piece of paper and decorate it.

-- Craft: Cut twelve stone shapes out of sandpaper.
-Children glue the “stones” on paper to make a remembrance like the Israelites did. click here for pattern.
+- Cut twelve stone shapes out of sandpaper.
+Children glue the “stones” on paper to make a remembrance like the Israelites did. click here for the pattern.

 Other Online Resources: